lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 Source detection, measurement, and characterization have been run on both the PVIs and coadds to generate catalog data for DP0.1 (see also :ref:`Data-Processing-Coadded-Catalogs`).
 Catalog data are accessible with the :ref:`Data-Access-Analysis-Tools-TAP` via the Portal or Notebook Aspect, and with the Butler via the Notebook Aspect.
 For DP0.1, the TAP and Butler table data are not named or organized the same way, so here we distinguish between the TAP and Butler catalog data products.
+**The recommended catalog interface for DP0.1 is the TAP service.**

 **Schema:**
 A table's "schema" refers to the column names, units, and descriptions of the tabulated data.